iamkevinzhao/ce30_driver/tutorials/write_a_simple_server.md

   }
 ```

 Spin the server so that it can seize and parse incoming data packets.
-When a scan of point cloud data get ready, your receiver function which mentioned before will be invoked inside the `SpinOnce` routine.
+When a scan of point cloud data gets ready, your receiver function will be invoked inside the `SpinOnce` routine.
 By default, `SpinOnce` blocks the thread for minimal one second (subject to change).

 ```c++
 void DataReceiveCB(shared_ptr<PointCloud> cloud) {